 While these are convenient and safe, because of the size, the handheld ones have decreased mapping capabilities as well as a small screen.

 GPS receivers are larger with extra features and a bigger screen.
 An 8-inch display can display where the boat is and can also contain others apps like a fish finder.
 These units are still detachable and can be placed inside a vehicle when not being used on a boat.

 Can the Unit Connect to a Computer?

 GPS systems can save information, such as routes taken, maps, or way spots.
-In addition, many times extra maps can be downloaded or purchased.
-To access information or add extra, the GPS needs to be capable to connect to a computer either through a cord or by other means.
+Also, many times extra maps can be downloaded or purchased.
+To access information or add extra, the GPS needs to be capable of connect to a computer either through a cord or by other means.